Worst Cars in the Gran Turismo Franchise

 The average Copen only has 63 HP, and this VGT, which is supposed to be this big, furious machine, only has about 146 HP.
 Granted, that's more than the regular, but still laughably low.

 Compare this to the Mini Clubman VGT.
-Mini Coopers are known for being on the low HP side, too.
+Mini Coopers are known for being on the low HP side too.
 The Clubman VGT has 389 HP.
 Come on, Daihatsu!
 Don't be afraid to get liberal with the horsepower.

-Not to mention, but all VGTs cost the same amount: $1,000,000.
+Not to mention, all VGTs cost the same amount: $1,000,000.
 Yup, for a million dollars, you can get either a 146 HP Daihatsu or a 2,000+ HP Dodge.
 Your choice, fam!

 Originally intended for Gran Turismo 2's drag racing feature, which was eventually removed, these two cars, alongside the racing modification for the Dodge Intrepid, are the remaining vestiges of such an idea.

-Quick shout out to the Renault Espace F1 From GT2, which showed that minivans can be badass and fast.
+Quick shout-out to the Renault Espace F1 from GT2, which showed that minivans can be badass and fast.
 The Honda Odyssey, meanwhile, was the opposite.

 Who at Polyphony Digital thought it would be a good idea to give a nod to the Karen demographic?

 This thing is just a standard minivan.
-One you'd take your kids to soccer practice in, or maybe go run for groceries.
-Sure, it's a nice laugh to see it run against the likes of a Renault Clio or a Honda S2000, but, other than that, who really wants this thing?
+One you'd take your kids to soccer practice in, or maybe run for groceries.
+Sure, it's a nice laugh to see it run against the likes of a Renault Clio or a Honda S2000, but other than that, who really wants this thing?
+It's heavy, not aerodynamic, and kind of hideous.

 And there was a planned racing mod for this car, too?
 Thank god PD scrapped that.

-There's a first for everything, and, sometimes, the first sucks.
+There's a first for everything, and sometimes the first sucks.
 Such is the case with the Mazda Demio LX G Package '97, which was the first 'slowest car ever' in the franchise.

-Sure, it's been dethroned by the likes of the Subaru 360 and Fiat 500 series, but, this car remains the laughing stock of the first GT, with its low 79 HP.
+Sure, it's been dethroned by the likes of the Subaru 360 and Fiat 500 series, but this car remains the laughingstock of the first GT, with its low 79 HP.
 Yeah, this was before Kei cars came to the game.

 Well, at least they made up for it by giving the Mazda Demio an A-Spec tuning kit.

-The first truck in the franchise, and it was ass.
+The first truck in the franchise, and it was awful.
 Only 31 HP, which is half of a Kei car, and abysmal aerodynamics.
 This thing would have been classified as a novelty, but they actually made you use it in GT2 and GT4.
 After that, it just took up space.

-It pains me to put this one here, as it's one of my all time favorites.
+It pains me to put this one here, as it's one of my all-time favorites.
 However, I'm a fair man, and I'll go over the reasons this car is hated without inserting my 2¢.

-The Intrepid was heavy, and difficult to steer.
-Not to mention, they went with the FF layout ES instead of the rear wheel drive R/T, which could chew up other cars and spit them out easily.
+The Intrepid was heavy and difficult to steer.
+Not to mention, they went with the FF layout ES instead of the rear-wheel drive R/T, which could chew up other cars and spit them out easily.

 And then there's that racing mod, which is one of three drag racing cars.
 Sure, it looks kind of cool (sorry, had to…), but why didn't they give it a NASCAR stock car RM like the Ford Taurus SHO '98?